Have a question?

 Yes!
 According to the British Association of Movers (BAR) and their standard terms of liability the following things cannot be put in long term storage:

-• Goods which require special licence or government permission for export or import.
+- Goods which require special license or government permission for export or import.

 be moved or stored.